Open 6 Days

 Root Canal Therapy Can Save an Existing Tooth

-Our dentists will usually do all they can to save an existing tooth because the long-term cost to the patient can be much more affordable than tooth extraction, followed by replacement of the missing tooth.
+Our dentists in Toorak will usually do all they can to save an existing tooth because the long-term cost to the patient can be much more affordable than tooth extraction, followed by replacement of the missing tooth.
 Root canal therapy is just one option that can be used, often in conjunction with dental crowns, to save the tooth, strengthen it and still preserve a natural appearance.

 We are experienced in putting nervous or anxious patients at ease, so you can rest assured that you are in safe hands.